-T. Horn1 (co-PI), C. Hyde2 (co-PI), Y. Ilieva3 (co-PI), P. Nadel-Turonski^{4,} (co-PI), K. Peters5, C. Schwarz5, J. Schwiening5 (co-PI), H. Seraydaryan2, W. Xi4, C. Zorn4.
+T. Cao3, T. Horn1 (co-PI), C. Hyde2 (co-PI), Y. Ilieva3 (co-PI), P. Nadel-Turonski^{4,} (co-PI), K. Peters5, C. Schwarz5, J. Schwiening5 (co-PI), H. Seraydaryan2, W. Xi4, C. Zorn4.

-- 1) The Catholic University of America, Washington DC 20064 - 2) Old Dominion University, Norfolk, VA 23529 - 3) University of South Carolina, Columbia, SC 29208 - 4) Thomas Jefferson National Accelerator Facility, Newport News, VA 23606 - 5) GSI Helmholtzzentrum für Schwerionenforschung GmbH, 64291 Darmstadt, Germany - ) turonski@jlab.org
+1) The Catholic University of America, Washington, DC 20064

+2) Old Dominion University, Norfolk, VA 23529

+3) University of South Carolina, Columbia, SC 29208

+4) Thomas Jefferson National Accelerator Facility, Newport News, VA 23606

+5) GSI Helmholtzzentrum für Schwerionenforschung GmbH, 64291 Darmstadt, Germany

+) turonski@jlab.org

-An essential requirement for the central detector of an Electron-Ion Collider (EIC) is to provide radially compact particle identification (e/π , π/K , K/p) over a wide momentum range.
+An essential requirement for the central detector of an Electron-Ion Collider (EIC) is a radially-compact subsystem providing particle identification (e/π , π/K , K/p) over a wide momentum range.
 To this end, the electromagnetic calorimeter needs to be complemented by one or more Cherenkov detectors.
-With a radial size of only a few cm, a Detector of Internally Reflected Cherenkov light (DIRC) provides a very attractive option.
+With a radial size of only a few cm, a Detector of Internally Reflected Cherenkov light (DIRC) is a very attractive option.
 Currently, R&D is being undertaken for several DIRC projects around the world (PANDA, SuperB, Belle-II).
-A future EIC DIRC can benefit from many aspects of this R&D, but also provides its own unique set of challenges and priorities, in particular due to the higher momenta of the produced particles, and the impact of the readout of the DIRC bars on the required detector acceptance.
+A future EIC DIRC can benefit from many aspects of this R&D, but it also provides its own unique set of challenges and priorities, in particular due to the higher momenta of the produced particles, and the impact of the readout of the DIRC bars on the required detector acceptance.

-The key questions addressed by the proposed R&D include: developing a compact readout "camera" that can operate in high magnetic field (2-4 T) of the central solenoid, investigating the possibility of extending the momentum coverage (up to 50% beyond state-of-the-art for π/K identification) by improving the θ_c resolution, and studying the integration of a DIRC into the EIC full-acceptance detector with and without a supplementary gas Cherenkov detector.
+The key questions addressed by the proposed R&D include: developing a compact readout "camera" that can operate in the high magnetic field of the central solenoid, investigating the possibility to extend the momentum coverage (up to 50% beyond state-of-the-art for π/K identification) by improving the θ_c resolution, and studying the integration of a DIRC into the EIC full-acceptance detector with and without a supplementary gas Cherenkov detector.

 This proposal is currently in its first year of funding.
 Following the recommendations of the advisory committee, the FY12 proposal extends the scope of the sensor testing program by broadening the collaboration and taking advantage of a new, dedicated test facility that JLab will set up as a contribution to the EIC detector R&D effort.
-This test facility includes a 5T superconducting solenoid, previously used in Hall B for the DVCS program at 6 GeV.
+This test facility includes a 5-T superconducting solenoid, previously used in Hall B for the DVCS program at 6 GeV.

-Physics Requirements for Large-Angle PID
+1. Physics Requirements for Large-Angle PID

 While an EIC will support multiple interaction regions, the primary detector will have a general purpose character that should offer satisfactory performance for a wide range of processes and kinematics.
 In practice, however, the most stringent PID requirements for the central detector come from semi-inclusive and exclusive reactions.

-Kinematically there are two factors to consider.
-The first is the asymmetry between the electron and ion beam energies, which tends to boost the produced hadrons to high lab momenta and small angles.
-This poses a challenge for the forward detection, but as shown in Fig. 1, the momenta of most particles produced at central angles are moderate.
+Kinematically, there are two features to consider.
+First, the asymmetry between the electron and ion beam energies tends to boost the produced hadrons to high lab momenta and small angles.
+This poses a challenge for the forward detection, but as shown in Fig. 1, the momenta of particles produced in Deep Inelastic Scattering (DIS) at central angles, are generally moderate if no additional constrains are applied.

-Fig. 1: DIS pions produced in collisions of 4 GeV electrons on 50 and 250 GeV protons, respectively.
+Figure 1: DIS pions produced in collisions of 4 GeV electrons on 50 and 250 GeV protons, respectively.
 The vertical red lines placed at 30° and 150° indicate the approximate transition from the central detector to the endcaps.
 The horizontal line at 4 GeV/c shows the limit of $3\sigma \pi/K$ separation for current DIRC detectors.
 No cuts on Q^2 have been applied in the plots.
-Note that in the HERA convention the electron beam is moving towards 180° (left) and the ions beam is moving towards 0° (right).
+Note that in the HERA convention the electron beam is moving towards 180° (i.e., towards the left) and the ion beam is moving towards 0° (i.e., towards the right).